chanychi/chanychi/README.md

 My passion for software lies with dreaming up ideas and making them come true with responsive and elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-Feel free to reach out on LinkedIn💬 or Instagram💬!
+Feel free to reach out on LinkedIn or Instagram!

 ---